-This is the 10th year the group, based in Spanish Fort, has conducted the relay “in honor of those that gave the most to our country and its citizens.”
+This is the 13th year the relay has been conducted in Baldwin County “in honor of those that gave the most to our country and its citizens.”

-This year’s Baldwin County route was held in two groups running simultaneously, Group A began at the Loxley Veterans Memorial in Loxley Municipal Park and ended in Foley.
-Group B began in Foley and ended in Orange Beach, where a program was held.
+This year’s Baldwin County route was held in two groups running simultaneously.
+Route 1 began at the Loxley Veterans Memorial in Loxley Municipal Park and ended in Foley.
+Route 2 began in Foley and ended in Orange Beach.

 Police cars, including Alabama state troopers, Baldwin County Sheriff’s deputies and law enforcement officers from each of the municipalities along the route, escorted the group to ensure safe passage.